Hip Osteoarthritis CAN be Cured

-9 years after being diagnosed with a 'classic' and incurable case of hip osteoarthritis I am symptom free and enjoying an active life.
-I will be sharing the full details of my symptoms, the diagnosis and prognosis, the battles and setbacks and the ultimate cure which turned out to be surprisingly simple once the mechanisms of the condition were understood.
+10 years after being diagnosed with a 'classic' and incurable case of hip osteoarthritis I am symptom free and enjoying an active life.
+I hope that by sharing the full details of my symptoms, the diagnosis and prognosis, the battles and setbacks and the ultimate cure through physical therapy, I will help others on the same path as me.

 Can you be Cured Too?

 My symptoms turned out to be entirely due to muscle imbalances.
 This is likely to be a contributing factor in most cases diagnosed as osteoarthritis.
 The only way to find out if you can be completely cured is to address the muscle imbalances and see what you're left with.
-I have developed a model that greatly simplifies that task.
+I have developed a diagnositic model and treatment plan that greatly simplifies that task.

 A Self Help Guide